Your super is your money, so it pays to understand how it's invested.

 The managers we partner with to manage this asset class are selected for their potential to provide strong diversification, or to deliver returns above CPI (or an official cash rate) by dynamically moving around their exposure to different asset classes.

-To best align the investments of this asset class with the risk/return profiles of the various diversified options, we differentiate between growth-oriented and more defensively-oriented liquid alternatives strategies.
-The growth-oriented strategies are focused on generating strong capital growth but can also carry a high level of risk and are therefore most suited to our higher risk diversified investment options.
-By contrast, the defensively-oriented strategies aim to reduce total portfolio risk by providing positive returns when equity markets experience large negative returns, making them more suitable for our balanced and lower risk diversified investment options.
+We differentiate between growth-oriented and more defensively-oriented liquid alternatives strategies.
+The growth-oriented strategies are focused on generating strong capital growth but can also carry a high level of risk.
+By contrast, the defensively-oriented strategies aim to reduce total portfolio risk by providing positive returns when equity markets experience large negative returns.

 The super industry has developed guidelines for measuring investment risk.
 The purpose is to have a consistent approach to risk measurement so comparisons of different investment options are more valid and meaningful.